JustBerkhout/smt-ExtractNumField/README.md

 * This demo does not contain unit tests
 * This demo only implements a `Value`-class (no `Key`-class)
 * Nested fields have not been considered.
 At all.
+* Tombstones have not been considered.
+At all.
+* I've seen it work with the AvroConverter, the JsonSchemaConverter, the JsonConverter, the ProtobufConverter and the StringConverter.
+* I've only used it with source connectors

+# Testing
+My testing has consisted to seeing whether messages appear the way I expect them in Confluent Control Center and in the kafka-console-consumer.
+This amounts to essentially none.
+Make sure you do your own.